rioukkevin/vscode-git-buttons/README.md

-# VSCode Git Commit (BETA)
+# VSCode Git Buttons (BETA)

-VSCode git commit is a VSCode extension to create nice commit message with emoji and prefix.
+VSCode git buttons is a VSCode extension made to avoid 3 click to push or pull in scm view

-> This is a beta version, more features are coming
+> This is a beta version, more features are coming if needed

 ## How to use ?